bFraley/bitquizzer/README.md

 Command line quizzing for bitwise study.

-`powers2.py` runs, but is extremely basic.
+`powers2.py` and `numbin.py` run,  but are extremely basic.

-powers2 aids in memorizing the base 2 powers up to 10.
+powers2 - Memorize base 2 powers up to 10.

+numbin - Train at writing / identifying binary numbers 1-20

-More and more quizzes and features will be added over time.
+More quizzes and features will be added over time.

-The goal is to have an interactive and robust bitwise quizzing program.
+The goal is to have an interactive and robust bitwise/binary system quizzing program.